 A camera and some favourite personal items such as pictures and books will always come in handy.
 If you are planning to do any travelling while here, bring a sleeping-bag for using in youth hostels – they are much cheaper than staying in hotels.

-Orientation for exchange students is generally held on the Saturday before the first week of classes.
+Orientation for exchange students is generally held on Monday morning in the first week of classes.
 Students will be introduced to the learning system, facilities, courses and all things necessary for students to excel.
 Exchange students will be introduced to their personal buddy.
 The buddy system helps exchange students to integrate into the student community at Bifröst and adapt easily to campus life.

 Iceland is very much a country of private cars, but scheduled buses do pass through Bifröst daily.

-Because bus service is infrequent and not as convenient as we would like, Bifröst arranges for a car to be at the disposal of its exchange students.
+Because bus service is infrequent and not as convenient as we would like, Bifröst arranges for a car to be at the disposal of its exchange students for trips to the supermarket.
 The car is free of charge (except for petrol/gas), but if students get in an accident, the driver will be liable for any damage up to the insurance deductible (the point where the insurance company starts to pay).
 The car will not necessarily seat all exchange students at once, so sharing must be arranged.